-The mining business is subject to a number of risks and hazards that may not be insured including, but not limited to, environmental hazards, industrial accidents, labor disputes, encountering unusual or unexpected geologic formations or other geological or grade problems, encountering unanticipated ground or water conditions, caveins, pit wall failures, flooding, rock bursts, periodic interruptions due to inclement or hazardous weather conditions and other acts of God.
+The mining business is subject to a number of risks and hazards that may not be insured including, but not limited to, environmental hazards, industrial accidents, labor disputes, encountering unusual or unexpected geologic formations or other geological or grade problems, encountering unanticipated ground or water conditions, cave-ins, pit wall failures, flooding, rock bursts, periodic interruptions due to inclement or hazardous weather conditions and other acts of God.
 Such risks could result in damage to mineral properties or facilities, personal injury or death, environmental damage, delays in exploration, development or mining, monetary losses and possible legal liability.

 The Company maintains insurance against certain risks that are associated with its business in amounts that it believes to be reasonable at the current stage of operations.
 There can be no assurance that such insurance will continue to be available at economically acceptable premiums or will be adequate to cover any future claim.
+The Company maintains insurance for risks relating to the physical security of diamonds held as inventory or in transit.
+The amount of insurance is based on forecast value of inventory to be held at any one time.
+There can be no assurance that such insurance will continue to be available at economically acceptable premiums or will be adequate to cover any future claim.